 Where is whala Bayahibe?

 Whala Bayahibe is an all-inclusive resort in Bayahibe, a fishing village approximately a bit more than 1 hour away from most all-inclusive resorts in Punta Cana and 50 minutes away from Punta Cana International Airport.
-Bayahibe stands for low-key tourism, crystal-clear water, a close to 100% guarantee for seaweed-free beaches and is the best starting point if you’d like to visit famous Saona Island, the most popular and beautiful tourist destination in the Dominican Republic.
+Bayahibe stands for low-key tourism, crystal-clear water, a close to 100% guarantee for beaches without seaweed in the Dominican Republic and is the best starting point if you’d like to visit famous Saona Island, the most popular and beautiful tourist destination in the Dominican Republic.

 For your airport transfer from Punta Cana to La Romana/Bayahibe, it is recommendable to book a private transfer or a shared airport shuttle in advance.
 It is just a one-hour drive from Punta Cana to La Romana, hence the rates are reasonable.